NextCenturyCorporation/dig/README.md

 The **highlight** section provides a list of fields in which search terms should be highlighted when rendered to the screen.
 A highlight may be as simple as a yellow background behind <span style="background: #ffff00;">matching document text</span>.

+#### Last Update Query

+The **last update query** defines the field on which the application should query on in order to determine how recently records have been updated.

 #### Sorting

 ``` javascript